“A brand is no longer what we tell the consumer it is – it is what consumers tell each other it is.” – Scott Cook

 Branding and brand identity as we all know it

 Branding is the action required to create an identity for a brand.
-Hence the brand created by the branding effort becomes the tool for marketing communications across platforms for business, marketing, and advertising.
+The brand created by the branding effort becomes the tool for marketing communications across platforms for business, marketing, and advertising.
 This is how people identify, perceive and recollect a brand.
 Brand identity is the collection of tangible brand elements that together weave a brand image in any medium.

 “Thorstein Veblen introduced the term conspicuous consumption in 1899 in his book “The Theory of the Leisure Class”.
 This term is described as displaying wealth through spending unusual high prices of one product type or service.”

-Conspicuous consumption is one of the oldest concepts in consumer behaviour.
+Conspicuous consumption is one of the oldest concepts in consumer behavior.
 Researchers have shown that people prefer products to communicate desired identities and characteristics.
 Brands instigate this signalling process by using visible logo designs and distinct patterns.
 For example, Apple’s logo, Nike’s Swoosh, Starbuck’s siren or Channels’s double C, all of them expedite communication and allow others to make the desired deductions about the user.
 Such explicit identifiers are especially common among luxury brands.

-Consumers may have wanted to exhibit an expensive purchase from a luxury brand but may not want to publicise a cheaper purchase from an ordinary store.
+Consumers may have wanted to exhibit an expensive purchase from a luxury brand but may not want to publicize a cheaper purchase from an ordinary store.
 Hence one might assume more explicit branding from upscale brands in the form of large logos and prominent brand names.
 This means a direct proportionality between price and brand signalling explicitness.
 Hence, as price increases, the brand signalling becomes more evident.

 Studies over the past decade have suggested otherwise.
 Research indicates a rise in subtle signals emanated by brands.
 Some products still portray themselves using large brand logos and design patterns.
 But some other more luxurious brands have migrated to discreet patterns or details.
 Subtlety is the understated way of identifying a brand.